formester/formester-site/content/blog/10-best-surveymonkey-alternatives-in-2023.md

 **Key Features:**

-* **Drag-and-Drop Builder:** Craft surveys effortlessly with a user-friendly interface, making customization a breeze.
+* **Drag-and-Drop Builder:** Craft surveys effortlessly with a user-friendly interface, making customisation a breeze.
 * **CRM Integration:** Sync survey data with your customer relationship management for a unified view of customer interactions.
 * **Advanced Analytics:** Gain valuable insights with in-depth analytics, allowing you to make informed decisions based on survey responses.
 * **Automation:** Set up automated follow-up actions based on survey responses, saving time and increasing efficiency.